Design Project Planning

 Floorplan!
 Floorplan!
 Floorplan!
 Many layouts don’t suck at the end, they suck at the beginning!
 A bad initial decision will make you either REDO from scratch, or make WORSE and WORSE compromises to accommodate that

-We’ve laid out an inverter.
-The processor is basically many inverter-like gates neatly coordinated.
+We have laid out an inverter already.
+The processor can be seen as many inverter-like gates neatly coordinated.

 • Data